NVP12345/6111-Project-2/README.txt

                  README.txt

 c)The language used for the implementation of this code is Java.
-The main file that should be executed is FeedbackBing.java.
+The main file that should be executed is Project2Main.java.

 Usage: